steelcityamir/crowd-speak/README.md

 This should start the API at [http://localhost:3000](http://localhost:3000) with the minified JS file at [http://localhost:3000/crowdspeak.min.js](http://localhost:3000/crowdspeak.min.js).

-The API will create an empty SQLite database in `database.sqlite` if it does not exist.
+The API will create an empty SQLite database in `api/database.sqlite` if it does not exist.

 ## Running the demo